-Today in Hip-Hop: Mos Def Drops ‘Black on Both Sides’ Album
+Mos Def Drops ‘Black on Both Sides’ Album: Today in Hip-Hop

 On this day, Oct.
 12, in hip-hop history...

-One year earlier, Mos Def had made a large name for himself as one of hip-hop's per-eminent underground artists with the release of the brilliant Black Star, Mos' collaborative album with fellow old school disciple Talib Kweli.
-Anticipation was high for Mos' solo debut and on October 12, 1999, Black On Both Sides was released on Rawkus Records.
-Black On Both Sides was consciously designed as an appeal to rap's roots, serving as a tonic to rap fans who had grown tired of commercial hip-hop's gangster obsession.
+One year earlier, Mos Def (now known as Yasiin Bey) had made a large name for himself as one of hip-hop's per-eminent underground artists with the release of the brilliant Mos Def & Talib Kweli Are Black Star, Mos' collaborative album with fellow old school disciple Talib Kweli.
+Anticipation was high for Mos' solo debut and on Oct.
+12, 1999, Black on Both Sides was released on Rawkus Records.
+Black on Both Sides was consciously designed as an appeal to rap's roots, serving as a tonic to rap fans who had grown tired of commercial hip-hop's gangster obsession.
 The album had an eclectic feel combining old school rap with a sonic playfulness and Mos' intricate flow and complex wordplay.
 Mos tackled social topics with deft and intelligence earning a reputation as perhaps hip-hop's greatest socially "conscious" rapper.
 Meanwhile, songs like "Umi Says," "Mathematics" and "Ms. Fat Booty" are some of the most revered underground hip-hop songs ever.

 6 Times Rappers Got Locked Up Abroad